Red Special Wiring Schematic Using Only 3 On-On-On Toggle switches – PTB Tone Control & Solo Switch

 Also, some vintage pickup, wired differently are not going to work.
 I tried to make this pickguard using Brighton Rock Pickups from GFS, which is advertised as being the counterpart of the Tri-sonic Burns pickup, and it doesn’t work.

 I ordered lots of products from them, but I won’t order again.
 Many products were satisfying, but I was deceived many times too.
 Also, I find out that Artec makes their electronic, and the wood parts come from China.
-Why bothering paying extra money to get the same thing you can find on AliExpress or eBay?
+Why bother paying extra money to get the same thing you can find on AliExpress or eBay?

 Places to get the gears needed to assemble my version of the Red Special Wiring